-2002 2003 Respond to all inquiries from Congress and the public within 7 days.
-2002 Respond to all inquiries from Congress and the public within 7 days.
-(FY 2002 Performance Goal 3.6).
+2002 Responded to all inquiries from Congress and the public within 7 days.
 2001 Responded to all inquiries from Congress and the public within the 15 day goal.
 2000 Responsive to Congress and the public.
 Data not collected.
 1999 Responsive to Congress and the public.
 Data not collected.